atlasacademy/fgo-game-data-api/README.md

 - `main.py`: Main entrypoint of the application.
 - `routers/`: Routers to deal with incoming requests.
 The routers call functions from `core` to get the response data.
 - `core/`: Build response data.
-Get raw data from either `db/helpers/` or `redis/helpers`.
+Get raw data from either `db/helpers/` or `redis/helpers/`.
 - `data/`: Import translation data into memory.
-Preprocessing conde for data to be imported into db and redis.
+Preprocess data to be imported into db and redis.
 - `db/`: DB stuffs.
-  - `db/helpers/`: Functions to be used by `core` to get data from the DB.
+  - `db/helpers/`: Functions to be used by `core` to get data from Postgres.
 - `redis/`: Redis stuffs.
   - `redis/helpers/`: Functions to be used by `core` to get data from Redis.
 - `schemas/`: Response Pydantic models.